Nature strips

 What if I can't maintain my nature strip?

-If a resident is unable to maintain their nature strip due to age, disability or illness, they may be eligible for assistance from the City of Hobart.
-If this applies to you, or someone you know, please complete the online form.
+If a resident is unable to maintain their nature strip due to age, disability or illness, they may be eligible for assistance.
+If this applies to you, or someone you know, please complete the online form above.

 What if I don't own a lawn mower or brush cutter?

-If a resident does not own a mower or brush cutter, consider the possibility of borrowing one or renting one from family, a neighbor, a friend, or even consider setting up a roster with fellow neighbours.
+If you don't own a mower or brush cutter, consider the possibility of borrowing one or renting one from family, a neighbor, a friend.
+You could even consider setting up a roster with fellow neighbours.

 What happens if a property owner does not maintain their nature strip?

-If a property owner fails to maintain their nature strip, the City of Hobart will provide an annual cut to nature strips which are identified as hazardous.
+If a property owner fails to maintain their nature strip, we will provide an annual cut to nature strips which are identified as hazardous.

 Will the City of Hobart continue to maintain trees on our streets?

-Trees across the City will still be maintained under our Street Tree program, which includes ongoing inspections of trees and future street tree planting too.
+Trees across the city will still be maintained under our Street Tree program.
+This includes ongoing inspections of trees and future street tree planting too.